 Fat Transfer Hand Rejuvenation

 Old hands and a young face is an obvious mismatch.
-Fat can be introduced into the top of the hand to give it a more youthful appearance.
+Fat transfer hand rejuvenation introduces fat into the top of the hand to give it a more youthful appearance.
 The veins and tendons are less visible, so the hand is less boney looking.

 How Does FAT TRANSFER Hand Rejuvenation Work?